Bailiff went round the house taking photographs.

 (b)such other person as the court thinks fit.

-Template: A "Notice to Erase" is necessitated, compelling the data controller of the bailiff company to verify the destruction of the photographs captured at your home or premises.
+Template "Notice to Erase" requiring the data controller for the bailiff company to confirm the photographs taken at your property have been destroyed.